 Contributing

-Thank you for investing time in contributing to wavemap!
+Thank you for your interest in contributing to wavemap!

 Bug reports & Feature requests